|

 Whatever

-your need, there are specific traits to look for in picking an
+you need, there are specific traits to look for in picking an

 effective professional

 helper.
-Many seasoned pastoral counselors, psychologists, social
+Many seasoned pastoral and other counselors, psychologists, social

 skilled and experienced at helping people with personal and family problems.